chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

 - Secondary alcohols can go through Dess-Martin Oxidation to become a **Ketone**.

-By Identifying the Alcohol Type, you now know the **product** to expect.
+By identifying the Alcohol Type, you now know the **product** to expect.

 ### Identifying Side Chains and Alcohol Conversion

 {{<figure-dynamic-toggle
     dark-src="DMPSecondaryQ1DarkHighlighted.png"
     light-src="DMPSecondaryQ1LightHighlighted.png"
-    title="Tracking Side Chains and Alcohol Conversion in Dess-Martin Oxidation." caption="In Dess-Martin oxidation of secondary alcohols, the colored side chains represent R groups that remain unchanged during the reaction.
+    title="Tracking Side Chains and Alcohol Conversion in Dess-Martin Oxidation" caption="In Dess-Martin oxidation of secondary alcohols, the colored side chains represent R groups that remain unchanged during the reaction.
 The alcohol group is selectively oxidized to form a ketone.
 For educational purposes,parts of the molecule are assigned and used as placeholders to demonstrate the reaction.
 Students!
 Please use parts of the molecule as placeholders: R¹ can be one part of the molecule on one side of the molecule and R² can be the remainder of the full molecule (except the secondary alcohol and the first side chain of course).
 This allows for easy reconstruction of the molecule after oxidation, to visually see the selective nature of the reaction."
 >}}

 {{% callout type="warning" %}}
 The molecule isn't taken apart during the reaction, but for understanding the process, we conceptually take it apart to visualize the changes.
 {{% /callout %}}

+##### Guide to Side Chains

 1. **Identify Side Chains (R¹ and R²)**: Use parts of the molecule as placeholders (R¹ and R²), representing parts of the molecule flanking the alcohol group.